SMotaal/markup/experimental/es/Constructs.md

 Throughout this document we're using two parallel notations for both clarity and brevity.

-For instance, the symbolic notations `((…))` and `{{…}}` shown here both meant to convey the `…` things that belonging inside of the respective closures — where incidentally they can validly be wrapped indefinitely with their respective delimiters, and once at the very least to achieve the intended effect where allowed and not prescribed by the syntax (eg `= …` not needing to be wrapped).
+For instance, the symbolic notations `((…))` and `{{…}}` shown here both meant to convey things (ie `…`) belonging inside of a valid construction of the respective closures — where incidentally such things can wrapped indefinitely inside the respective delimiters.

+The thing to keep in mind that such delimiters are sometimes implied by the grammar, or allowed optionally introduced to achieve the intended effect — for instance where `= …` normally does not needing to be wrapped but can optionally be wrapped `= (…)` for effect.

 However, when those aspects are represented in abstract syntax forms, they will instead be denoted using a metaphorical notation that is also valid ECMAScript syntax for the intended effect.